Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Blenders and the bifurcation measures

-From this, if we anticipate the existence of the open set $\Omega$, established in Theorem \ref{th-existence}, we can conclude the proof of Theorem \ref{tm:mu-interior}. \begin{proof}[Proof of Theorem \ref{tm:mu-interior}] We only consider the case of $\mathscr M_d^k$.
+Anticipating the existence of the open set $\Omega$, established in Theorem \ref{th-existence}, we can conclude the proof of Theorem \ref{tm:mu-interior}. \begin{proof}[Proof of Theorem \ref{tm:mu-interior}] We only consider the case of $\mathscr M_d^k$.
 As we already said, the proof for $\mathscr P_d^2$ is exactly the same except that $\mathcal N_d^k$ has to be replaced by $2\binom{d+2}{d}-6$.
 Observe that we cannot conclude the proof on $\mathscr P_d^k$ when $k\geq3$ since Corollary \ref{cor-finite-poly} only holds on $\mathscr P_d^2.$